BardicDefense/purple-hack/README.md

 #### Damage

 An attacker’s Strength modifier is applied to melee and thrown weapon attack damage.
 Modifiers cannot drop a successful attack below 1 point of damage.
-A successful charge or set vs. charge adds two weapon dice to the attack.
+A successful charge or set vs. charge adds one weapon die to the attack.
 Attacks against helpless targets automatically deal maximum damage.

 A character who takes more than 11 hit points of damage in a single attack is dealt a serious **wound**, and will bleed an additional 1hp of damage per round at the end of each melee phase.
 This scales linearly: 22 damage taken at once will bleed 2hp per round, etc. A bleed can be stopped with magical healing or using an action to bandage the wound (which requires bandages).